Coronary ligament sprain has similar symptoms to a cartilage meniscus injury. It often occurs at the same time as

 A coronary ligament sprain has very similar symptoms to that of a torn meniscus.
 It is often difficult to differentiate between the two.
 Symptoms include:

-- A sharp pain on twisting movements with tenderness along the joint line of the knee.
+- Sharp pain on twisting movements with tenderness along the joint line of the knee.

 - Painful or tenderness pressing in along the joint line.

 - McMurray’s test may give a positive result.

 An MRI scan may help diagnose a Coronary ligament sprain.
 However, not always.
-Therefore, if it is not obvious then you may need arthroscopic surgery to investigate whether you have the ligament sprain or a meniscus injury.
+Therefore, if it is not obvious then you may need arthroscopic surgery to investigate whether you have a ligament sprain or a meniscus injury.

 Treatment varies depending on how bad your injury is and which other structures in the knee joint are injured.